What You Need to Know About Starting Seeds from Park Seed

 Once you have this information, count backwards from the frost-free date through the number of weeks needed to germinate and grow on the seedlings.
 Then sort your seed packets into groups by recommended germination temperature (also found on the seed packet), so you will know which ones you can sow together.

 Then determine how many seeds to sow.
-If you are using the Bio Dome or Park-Starts, estimate about 1.25 to 1.5 seeds for every plant you want.
-(You will need only 1 or, for some varieties, 2 seeds per bio sponge.)
+If you are using the Bio Dome, estimate about 1.25 to 1.5 seeds for every plant you want.
+(You will need only 1 or, for some varieties, 2 seeds per Bio Sponge.)

 If you are using seed trays, estimate 2 seeds for every plant, then broadcast-sow the seeds as follows for every 50 square inches of tray: